sergiodxa/remix-utils/README.md

 }
 ```

-The `createAuthenticityToken` function receives a session object and store the authenticity token there using the `csrf` key (you can pass the key name as second argument too).
-Finally you need to return the token in a `json` response and commit the session.
+The `createAuthenticityToken` function receives a session object and stores the authenticity token there using the `csrf` key (you can pass the key name as a second argument).
+Finally, you need to return the token in a `json` response and commit the session.

 #### Render the AuthenticityTokenProvider

-Now, in your root you need to read the authenticity token and render the `AuthenticityTokenProvider` component wrapping your code.
+You need to read the authenticity token and render the `AuthenticityTokenProvider` component wrapping your code in your root.

 ```tsx
 import { Outlet, useLoaderData } from "remix";